JorrandeWit/django-oscar-mollie/README.md

 }
 ```

 You need to make sure your webhook URI is accessible.
-To do so, include the following into your root URLs conf (you are free to whatever regex you may like):
+To do so, include the following into your root URLs conf (you are free to choose whatever regex you may like):
 ```
 url(r'^mollie/', include('mollie_oscar.urls', namespace='mollie_oscar')),
 ```